Laws of Attraction: Plot

 High-powered divorce attorneys Audrey Woods and Daniel Rafferty have seen love go wrong in many scenarios—so, how good could their own chances be?
 As two of the top divorce lawyers in New York, Audrey and Daniel are a study in opposites.
 She practices law strictly by the book.
-He seems to win by the seat of his pants, or by "cheap theatrics," as Audrey says in one scene.
+He seems to win by the seat of his pants, or by "cheap theatrics," as Audrey says.

 Soon the two lawyers are pitted against one another in several high-profile divorce cases, including a nasty public split between rock star Thorne Jamison and his dress-designer wife, Serena.
 The settlement hinges on an Irish castle, Caisleán Cloiche, or "Rock Castle," that each spouse wants.
 Audrey and Daniel travel to Ireland to chase down depositions, and both stay in the castle.

 Although Audrey, at least, is reluctant to acknowledge their mutual attraction, they find themselves attending a romantic Irish festival together.
 After a night of wild celebration, they wake up the next morning to discover they have wed.
 Audrey is shocked, though Daniel takes their apparent marriage in his stride.

 The pair return to New York and find news of their wedding printed on Page 6 of the New York Post the following day.
-Audrey suggests the two maintain the semblance of a marriage for the sake of their careers, and Daniel moves into the guest room of Audrey's apartment.
+Audrey suggests they maintain the semblance of a marriage for the sake of their careers.
+So, Daniel moves into the guest room of Audrey's apartment.

 Although, in the courtroom they continue to fight the Jamisons' high-profile divorce case with the gusto they have always shown, at home, they settle into domestic life together.
 While disposing of garbage one day, Daniel accidentally discovers some sensitive information about Audrey's client, Thorne Jamison, which he reveals in the next day's court proceedings.
 Audrey feels betrayed and asks for a divorce, which Daniel agrees to give, citing his love for her.

 Next, their famous clients each return to the castle in Ireland, even though they are not permitted to be there because of the pending division of assets.
 Judge Abramovitz sends their respective counselors to Ireland to inform them of this, but on arrival they discover the celebrity couple has reconciled on the seventh anniversary of their wedding, which took place at the castle.
 Audrey and Daniel then learn that the "priest" who performed their own marriage ceremony is in fact the Jamisons' butler, and the "weddings" he presided over at the festival were simply romantic celebrations.

 Daniel returns immediately to New York, alone, but with Audrey fast on his heels, as she realizes she has fallen in love with him.
-Confronting him in the grocery store below Daniel's Chinatown office, Audrey asks Daniel if he is willing to fight to save their relationship.
+Confronting him in the grocery store below Daniel's Chinatown office, she asks him if he is willing to fight to save their relationship.
 In the romantic final scenes, the couple are married in a private ceremony in Judge Abramovitz's chambers, with Audrey's mother as the sole witness.